 As a result, peer institutions are implementing similar policies with comprehensive data security standards.

-1. Can UIT security tools be used as spyware or workplace management software (i.e., to monitor or track my device activity or usage)?
+- Are UIT security tools used as spyware or workplace management software (i.e., to monitor or track my device activity or usage)?

-The UIT security tools are not spyware or workplace management software.
-The tool set does not monitor or track device or internet activity.
-None of the tools monitor or log internet use.
+The UIT security tools are not used as spyware or workplace management software.
+The tool set is not used to monitor or track device or internet activity.

-1. Can UIT security tools be used to share, steal, leak, or delete data on my equipment?
+- Are UIT security tools being used to share, steal, leak, or delete data on my equipment?

-No, the UIT security tools do not view, copy, share, store, archive, or delete data.
+UIT security tools are not being used to view, copy, share, store, archive, or delete data.

 The only data analytics function performed by the security tools is to routinely check for Medical Record and Social Security Numbers (MRNs and SSNs) against the University’s electronic medical record system (i.e., EPIC) and log that the identified MRN/SSN was on the identified machine on a specific date.
 The data analytics function of the software is tightly scoped around Protected Health Information (PHI) to ensure compliance with federal regulations in the event of a data breach.